zigcc/zig-idioms/README.md

 This repository collects tips for writing clean, idiomatic Zig code.

+Each tips is given an example named after it, which could be run with `zig build run`.

 > This could be used as guide for developer with other programming languages background.

 ## 01. Zig files are structs